Don’t Wait for a Cold Shower (or a Flooded Hallway)

-At My Georgia Plumber, we replace water heaters every day, and most of the emergencies we respond to have one thing in common: They could’ve been avoided.
+At My Georgia Plumber, we replace water heaters every day—and most of the emergencies we respond to didn’t have to happen.
+The signs were there.
+They were just easy to ignore… until they weren’t.

 How Long Does a Water Heater Last?